kkig/go-auth-service/README.md

 ## Example Web Service with GO

 Experimental project to learn how to create Restful API with GO.
-For the simplicity, memory will be used to store data.
-In real project, we need to communicate with database.

-### APIs
+### DB

-- **GET /albums**: Return all albums.
-- **GET /albums/:id**: Retrieve an album with specified ID.
-- **POST /albums**: Add new album.
+This project use [PostgresSQL](https://www.postgresql.org/docs/15/app-createdb.html)(RDBM).
+If you want to try running this project, database configuration wil be required.